IsrarRashid/MERN-TODO-Web-App/README.md

 # MERN-TODO-Web-App

+# use "npm run dev" command to execute client side and "npm start" for server side
-for login screen password: abc it uses mongodb atlas, you change the path of mongodb according to your choice
+# for login screen password: abc
+# it uses mongodb atlas, you change the path of mongodb according to your choice